-We recommend the following changes to o § 205.239 (a) (1):
+We recommend the following changes to 0 § 205.239 (a) (1):

-- 1. For further clarity and uniformity of definition we recommend that "(1) Year-round access for all animals to the outdoors, shade, shelter, exercise areas, fresh air, clean water for drinking, and direct sunlight, suitable to the species, its stage of life, the climate, and the environment" be changed to "(1) Year-round outdoor access for all animals to the outdoors, shade, shelter, exercise areas, fresh air, clean water for drinking, and direct sunlight, suitable to the species, its stage of life, the climate, and the environment." - 2.
+- 1. For further clarity and uniformity of definition we recommend that "(1) Year-round access for all animals to the outdoors, shade, shelter, exercise areas, fresh air, clean water for drinking, and direct sunlight, suitable to the species, its stage of life, the climate, and the environment" be changed to "(1) Year-round outdoor access for all animals to the outdoors, shade, shelter, exercise areas, fresh air, clean water for drinking, and direct sunlight, suitable to the species, its stage of life, the climate, and the environment" - 2.
 In line with our recommendation above on definition of space we recommend the deletion of the sentence "Space is calculated by floor space on the inside of the animal's living space."
 The previous sentence states that '....
 The indoor space provided shall meet the minimum requirements of the chart at the end of this document" and our recommendation clearly defines what space is required. - 3.
 We recommend that the sentence 'Yards, feeding pads, and feedlots may be used to provide ruminants with access to the outdoors during the non-grazing season and supplemental feeding during the grazing season, but shall be large enough to allow all ruminant livestock occupying these spaces to feed simultaneously without crowding and without competition for food" be changed to "Yards, feeding pads, and feedlots may be used to provide ruminants with access to the outdoors during the non-grazing season and to provide supplemental feeding during the grazing season, and shall be large enough to allow all ruminant livestock occupying these spaces to feed simultaneously without crowding and without competition for food."
 Livestock will be using these spaces for a variety of uses from shade, access to water or a loafing area and in some cases there may not be any intention to feed the livestock or the feed may be there as a supplement to prevent illness, for example hay being available to prevent bloat or minerals available to provide a balanced feed.
 Depending on the uses of the feedlot, yard or feeding pads there may be no need for all the livestock using the area to be fed simultaneously.
-We suggest leaving the words "without crowding and without competition" to ensure that no animals are left with nothing to eat and
+We suggest leaving the words "without crowding and without competition" to ensure that no animals are left with nothing to eat and to eliminate competition over feed, and to ensure that there is an adequate amount of feed and time for all those animals that want to eat it to eat it.

-- to eliminate competition over feed, and to ensure that there is an adequate amount of feed and time for all those animals that want to eat. - 4.
-The sentence 'If yards, feeding pads, and feedlots are used, the outdoor space provided shall meet the minimum outdoor space requirements of the chart at the end of this section" is confusing.
+- 4. The sentence 'If yards, feeding pads, and feedlots are used, the outdoor space provided shall meet the minimum outdoor space requirements of the chart at the end of this section" is confusing.
 What is the intent here?
 If there is cover it does not meet the outdoor access requirement.
-To meet the "outdoor runs and pens" square feet requirement the actual feeding pads would need to be far larger than are usual and prohibitively expensive.
 It would be good to get some clarity on the intent behind this sentence and the practicality of meeting the requirements of the table. - 5.
 It is not clear what is meant by the sentence "All areas contributing to outdoor access must allow contact with the soil during the grazing season."
-It unnecessarily repeats part of the definition of Outdoor Access and it's difficult to know how an area can be allowed contact with the soil.
+It unnecessarily repeats part of the definition of Outdoor Access and its difficult to know how an area can be allowed contact with the soil.
 A person or animal would be in contact with the soil not an "area."
-Perhaps this is more relevant to the avian section.